-Chris Schoon lives in Hamilton, ON, where he serves as Senior Pastor of First Hamilton CRC, an urban church rooted in the Durand and Kirkendall neighborhoods.
-He has his ThD in missional theology (Wycliffe College/University of Toronto), through which he focused on worship, discipleship, and evangelism in the missional church movement.
-Along the way, Chris has taught courses at Redeemer University College and Calvin Theological Seminary.
-In addition to posts here on Reformed Worship, Chris maintains two other blogs (christopherjschoon.com and muddiedprayers.com).
-His worship-related interests center on telling the grand narrative of God’s grace through liturgy and exploring how worship as a gathered people intertwines with the life of God's people outside of worship.
+Chris Schoon lives in Hamilton, Ontario, where he serves as lead pastor of First Hamilton CRC, an urban church rooted in the Durand and Kirkendall neighborhoods.
+He has a ThD in missional theology (Wycliffe College/University of Toronto) and has taught courses at Redeemer University College and Calvin Theological Seminary.
+His worship-related interests explore how worship as a gathered people intertwines with the life of God's people outside of worship.
+Chris is the author of Cultivating an Evangelistic Character: Integrating Worship and Discipleship in the Missional Church Movement (Wipf & Stock).
+He occasionally blogs at www.christopherjschoon.com and can be found on Twitter and Instagram @chrisjschoon.

 Articles by this author: